About this Program

 Federal income tax rules and their impact on business decisions

 Techniques for analyzing costs to help make sound business decisions

 Qualify to Sit for the CPA Exam

 This program offers 26 quarter credits of upper-level accounting study.
-When combined with 10 quarter credits of prerequisite accounting courses — such as Introduction to Accounting & Financial Reporting and Fundamentals of Managerial Accounting, or their equivalents — this provides the 36 quarter credits of accounting required to sit for the CPA exam in Washington state.
+When combined with 10 quarter credits of prerequisite courses in financial and managerial accounting, this provides the 36 quarter credits of accounting required to sit for the CPA exam in Washington state.

 As part of the program, you’ll attend an alumni panel offering career tips and job-search advice.
-You’ll also receive presentations by recruiters and representatives from local public accounting firms, companies and government agencies.
+You’ll also hear presentations by representatives from local public accounting firms, companies and government agencies.